Alexsouthwick/MusicApp.github.io/README.md

 Team Members: Alex Southwick, Shruti Sriram, Chloe Tanlimco

 ##Product Description:
-Created with aspiring musicians and composers in mind, Cadenza's website makes creating and experimenting with music more accessible by allowing users to easily match notes and beats to create a song.
+Created with aspiring musicians and composers in mind, Cadenza's website makes experimenting with music more accessible by allowing users to easily match notes and beats to create a song.

 ##Technologies:
 HTML, CSS, Javascript (JQuery)

 ##MVP Features:
-One octave of frequencies
-Play frequencies for a certain duration of time
-Drag and drop blocks of notes
+Has one octave of frequencies, plays frequencies for a certain duration of time, drag and drop blocks of notes, plays something, has set rhythm patterns, plays rhythms
-Plays something
-Have set rhythm patterns
-Play rhythms

 ##Stretch Goals
-Transposition
-Multiple clefs/instruments
-Major/ Minor
-Duration change for individual notes
+Transposition, multiple clefs/instruments, major/ minor keys, duration change for individual notes, ayering multiple melodies
-Layering (multiple)